jankubatt/Guest-Book/README.md

 Simple guest book.

 # Info
 This is my school homework project thing.
 So the content is in Czech.
-But it still works like any other guest book. (¬_¬)ﾉ<br>
+But it still works like any other guest book. (¬_¬)<br>
 You have simple "login page" where you input your name *^_^*.
 Now you can write awesome posts like usual.<br>
 This guest book is a special one :O It has a admin page.
 On this page you can delete someones posts ಠﭛಠ<br>